Permitting Overview Permit and Development Portal Responsibilities of Permit Holders Newsracks Pushcart Vending Violations Helpful Contacts

 Permit Validity & Renewals:

 Permits are valid for one year (July 1st - June 30th) and expire on June 30th, except for minor encroachments (with the exception of outdoor merchandise) which do not require annual renewal.
 Annual renewal applications for allocated spots may be submitted as early as June 1st but no later than June 30th or the permits will be considered expired.
 Permits for qualifying locations that are available are allocated on a first-come, first-served basis.
 The time of submittal of the complete application, as validated by City staff will be stamped and recorded.
 For multiple permit requests received for one qualifying location, a lottery will be executed for assigning the spots.
-All site-specific permits will be issued after a site inspection is completed by the Hospitality and Nightlife Liaison.
+All site-specific permits will be issued after a site inspection is completed by a Hospitality and Nightlife Liaison.

 All issued permits are location-specific (except for street performers).
 If within a given year of receiving permit, the applicant desires to change location, an application and the applicable fees will have to be submitted for the new location.